DollarBreak is reader-supported, when you sign up through links on this post, we may receive compensation. Disclosure.

 Ziffit

-Ziffit is a little-known CD buyback site compared to many others I will cover on this list but don’t let this deter you from using this option.
-The platform has an excellent online reputation; you can trade your CDs in or sell them directly as you wish.
+Ziffit is a little-known CD buyback site compared to many others I will cover on this list, but don’t let this deter you from using this option.
+The platform has an excellent online reputation; you can trade your CDs in or sell them directly.
 Ziffit also accepts Games, Books and DVDs, and the trade-in valuation is fair.

 When determining how much your used media is worth, scan the barcode and press the ·Get Value” button.
 This will give you an instant valuation.
 If you think the offer is fair, you can continue as directed and get paid directly via Check, Direct Deposit or PayPal.

-Ziffit is easy to use, the free app works on iOS and Android, and this website must be considered when you want to sell or trade in your old media.
+Ziffit is easy to use, and the free app works on iOS and Android.
+This website must be considered when you want to sell or trade in your old media.

 Bonavendi